Chris56974/Pethreon/REFLECTION.md

 ## Recurring payments?

 They're not natively supported on Ethereum.
-There's a few solutions (or hacks).
+There's a few solutions (using an Oracle or a hack).

 ## CSR?
 SSG?
 SSR?